kris-panko/MovieMatch/README.md

 ## Features

 - **Search for Movies**: Users can search for movies by title.
+Users can see more details and thumbs up or thumbs down a movie to add to watchlist or remove from search.
-- **Movie Recommendations**: Provides movie recommendations based on the selected movie.
+- **Movie Recommendations**: Provides movie recommendations based on the selected movie, with sub-categories for similar movies and movies with similar actors.
 - **Watchlist Management**: Users can add movies to their watchlist and mark them as watched.
+Users can then rate watched movies.
+Users can also remove movies from Watched and Watchlist.
-- **Additional Details**: Displays additional movie details like director, producer, and budget.
+- **Details**: Displays movie details like year, rating, actors, as well as additional movie details like director, producer, and budget.
-- **Review System**: Users can add reviews to movies.
+- **Review System**: Users can read and add reviews to movies.

 ## Technical Specifications